airKlizz/MultiDocMultiLingualSum/README.md

 Implementation code and training scripts are in the [``train``](/train) folder.

-For example, you can use BART fine-tuned on Multi-en-Wiki-News as follow:
+For example, you can use BART fine-tuned on WikinewsSum-EN as follow:

 ```python
 from transformers import AutoTokenizer, AutoModelWithLMHead